ttanvirr/drf-oasis-task-manager/README.md

 ### 2.10.1. `drf-spectacular`

-REST framework recommends using third-party packages, like `drf-spectacular`, for generating and presenting OpenAPI schemas.
+REST framework recommends using third-party packages, like `drf-spectacular`, for generating and presenting OpenAPI 3 schemas.

-`drf-spectacular` is an `OpenAPI 3` schema generation library.

-The library inpects your DRF application, extract as much schema information from DRF as possible.
+`drf-spectacular` library inpects your DRF application, extract as much schema information from DRF as possible.
 There is explicit support for `swagger-codegen`, `SwaggerUI` and `Redoc`, i18n, versioning, authentication, polymorphism (dynamic requests and responses), query/path/header parameters, documentation and more.

 Let's install [drf-spectacular](https://github.com/tfranzel/drf-spectacular/#installation) using `uv` tool: